gulpo/pyBlogPublisher/README.md

 - \[/] format notion articles into html format for confluence // no markdown plugin for confluence
 - \[ ] Teams/RocketChat integration
 - \[/] update Notion articles with "published date"
 - \[ ] Mail integration?
-Like mail to d.ozog to communicate new issue to wider audience?
+Like mail to communicate new issue to wider audience?